celo-org/docs/docs/celo-codebase/protocol/bridging/migrating-to-optics-v2.md

 ---

-# Option 2
+# Option 3

-### 2a - Bridge Affected Tokens Out and Back
+### 3a - Bridge Affected Tokens Out and Back

 #### Bridge Tokens from Celo back to Ethereum or Polygon using Optics v1

 :::info
 When bridging from Celo to Ethereum network:
-* Send only wETH, wBTC, DAI, USDC, TFBX, Sushi, CRV, AAVE, USDT, TFBX or Ethereum based tokens.
+* Send only wETH, wBTC, DAI, USDC, TFBX, Sushi, CRV, AAVE, USDT or Ethereum based tokens.

 When bridging from Celo to Polygon network:
 * Send only USDC (PoS) and WMATIC or Polygon based tokens.